Demonstrandum/FAM/DOC.md

 ### Identifiers
 Identifiers are just names for things, such as variables, labels, etc.

 They may consist of any number of underscores (`_`) anywhere in the name and any number of Latin alphabet letters.
-Numbers may only exist in Identifiers only if followed by letters or underscores.
+Numbers may only exist in identifiers only if preceded by one or more letters or underscores.

 Identifiers have the following regular expression: